BCDevOps/OpenShift4-Migration/docs/planning-your-migration.md

 The new silver (and eventually gold) platforms will use a shared egress IP (or range), and restriction to an individual application by IP address will not be supported.  (this mimics the current pathfinder network model).

-Extending secure communication from applications within the cluster to applications in either another cluster, or the existing datacentre networks is a service that is in development.
+Extending secure communication from applications within the cluster to applications in either another cluster, or the existing datacentre networks is in development.

 #### Internal namespace